 Here is a link to the UK Cabin Crew standards

-Cabin Crew must also seek the advice of an AME (Aeromedical Examiner) when they become aware of any decrease in their medical fitness which may affect their ability ot do their job.
+Cabin Crew must also seek the advice of an AME (Aeromedical Examiner) when they become aware of any decrease in their medical fitness which may affect their ability to do their job.

-Having previous worked for Emirates Airlines I have personally licensed over 3000 cabin crew and continue to do Cabin Crew medicals for British Airways, Jet2.com,RyanAir, Easy-jet, TUI and Thompson.
-I have been part of several hundred medical boards allowing crew to fly who have previously not attained the desired standards.
+Having previous worked for Emirates Airlines I have personally licensed over 3000 cabin crew and continue to do Cabin Crew medicals for British Airways, Jet2.com,Ryanair, easyJet Wizz Air and Lauda Airlines.

 Colour Vision testing